worldpiececomputer-blairmunroakusa/timemachineforpeace-blairmunroakusa-wp-computer/content/blog/dailylog061621.md

 first, fleeting action thought...move about topology picture to main page...actually, just moving to top of about page...bumping into html issue.

+_(1230)_

+_In weeds, aborting separate menu prospect for Kickstarter section . need to understand HUGO innards better.
+No time now . maybe after solving money problem, or after boradcasting help request . back to kickstarter writing / scheming_

+updating css...fonts too large.
+Nevermind, css file too busy..distracting..back to writing.

+I do need to figure out how to just add an arbitrary html page to the site and then link to that.
+I think I need that stat, especially for organizational purposes.

+Okay, solved it.
+Just need to add .md file to content, structure everythign in the content section.

+Hack-around for secondary kickstarter menu: list of links at top of Kickstarter section.
+Implementign now.

+Focusing on just dumping it all out.
+00 - Kickstarter Pretext

+Need to start committing more frequently so that the writing dumps changes have higher time resolution.

 [.061621]